How do our identities shift as we age? What’s possible? What’s scary?

 Thursday, November 14, 2024

-In-person mid-process retreat in NYC, Wednesday-Friday, December 4-6, 2024, no regular zoom session
+Required in-person mid-process retreat in NYC, Wednesday-Friday, December 4-6, 2024, no regular zoom session

 Thursday, January 9, 2025